Postage stamps and postal history of Switzerland: 20th century

 A new definitive series in 1907 showed William Tell's son holding a crossbow and an apple pierced by an arrow for values below 10c, a bust of Helvetia for 10c to 15c values, and another seated Helvetia for higher values.

 The William Tell's son design (by Albert Welti) went through several redrawings, including a temporary move of the bowstring in front of the crossbow's stock.
 From 1914 on, a portrait of William Tell himself was used for values between 10c and 30c.
 Also in 1914, the first of many scenic stamps were issued.
 The 5fr depicted the Rütli meadow, while the 3fr and 10fr stamps showed the Mythen and Jungfrau mountains, respectively.

 The first semi-postal stamp was issued in 1913, but regular annual issues did not start until 1915.
 For many years an issue of 3-5 stamps came out on 1 December each year, until 1972.

-An set of three stamps in 1919 celebrated peace at the end of World War I. Stamp printing experienced some difficulties during this period, and a variety of surcharges were needed in 1915 and 1921.
+A set of three stamps in 1919 celebrated peace at the end of World War I. Stamp printing experienced some difficulties during this period, and a variety of surcharges were needed in 1915 and 1921.
 The UPU was noted on its 50th anniversary in 1924 with two stamps, one depicting its building in Bern and the other the location of the 1874 Congress.

 In about 1930 Switzerland began to use "grilled gum", a light grill applied along the gum to counteract the tendency for gummed stamps to curl.
 The grill is most obvious on mint stamps, but is faintly visible on used stamps as well.
 This was abandoned around 1944.

 The next definitive series was a set of scenic views issued in 1934.
 The designs were typographed, resulting in a vigorous albeit somewhat crude-looking appearance, and they were superseded by engraved versions of the same basic designs, beginning in 1936.
 Several commemorative issues appeared in the 1930s, then in 1941 came new definitives honoring Swiss military heroes.
 Another definitive set in 1945 marked the end of the war; the higher values of this were issued in small numbers, and are relatively expensive today.
 The definitive series of 1949 depicted achievements of Swiss technology.
 Since that time, Swiss stamps have generally followed a regular pattern; an issue of about four commemoratives on a single date in the spring, and a similar group in the fall, as well as a Europa issue, usually in the spring.
 Starting in the 1980s, there have been additional themed issues; for instance, in 1993 an issue of four stamps featured works of art by Swiss women.